HomeGuidesAPI ReferenceChangelog

 ...

-And that's it!
-Remember, calculating usage for one bill will yield more precise results than an annual calculation.
+That's it!
+Remember, calculating usage for a single bill will yield more precise results than an annual calculation.